 We would like to welcome you to Beacon Hospital Paediatric Services.

-At present we offer Day Care and overnight procedures, which include general surgery, urology, dentistry and ophthalmology.
+At present we offer Day Care and overnight procedures, which include: ENT, Orthopaedics, General Surgery, Urology, Dentistry and Ophthalmology.
 Your child’s safety and well being is of the utmost importance to us.
 Beacon Hospital hopes that by giving you the following information we will be able help you to prepare your child for their hospital admission with minimum anxiety.

 If your child is ill, has any flu like symptoms or is in contact with any infectious diseases prior to surgery please contact your GP or one of the nurses at the numbers listed below as your child may need to be rescheduled for surgery.
 Beacon Hospital has developed a Child Protection Policy to ensure we are committed to safeguarding children, with the welfare of the child being paramount.

 Your child should not come to the hospital for a planned operation for 4 weeks following the BCG or MMR.
 For all other vaccinations your child should not come to the hospital for a planned operation for one week after he/she has received the vaccine.

 If your child has had an infectious illness or has been in contact with an infectious illness (for example chicken pox, measles, mumps) in the six weeks before a planned operation it is safer that your child does not come to the hospital.